Loganair: Destinations

-As of September 2019, Loganair serves 44 destinations in the United Kingdom, the Isle of Man, the Republic of Ireland and continental Europe.
+As of September 2019, Loganair served 44 destinations in the United Kingdom, the Isle of Man, the Republic of Ireland and continental Europe.
 Part of Loganair's operations includes the world's shortest scheduled commercial route, between Westray Airport and Papa Westray Airport, a distance of 1.7 miles, and the use of Barra Airport, the only airport in the world to use a beach as a runway.

 After the collapse of the original Flybe in March 2020, Loganair took over a number of former Flybe routes from Scotland, the North of England and other parts of the UK, with service beginning as little as 10 days later.

 In March 2023, Loganair secured a lease from British Airways for 30 additional slot pairs at Heathrow Airport, previously leased to Flybe before its demise in January 2023, and called on the UK government to reform competition remedies in order to ensure that Heathrow slots remain permanently available for UK regional connectivity.